MSc Animal Welfare, Behaviour, Ethics and Law

 |Animals and Society||20|

 Animals occupy diverse social roles.
 They are variously companions, resources for food and fibre, laboratory tools, objects of entertainment, seen as ‘pests’, or as ‘wild’ animals, perhaps in need of conservation and protection – and in some cases, all at once!
 This module reviews the social positioning of different animals over time and in different cultures, and explores the rise of animal welfare and animal rights as major social concerns and controversies today.
-It explores classical and contemporary theories about animals and society and draws on a range of perspectives and themes to ask questions about human nonhuman animal relations.
-Important contemporary and emerging animal welfare issues – including some of international concern – will be examined.
-The module provides a forum in which the issues can be debated and subjected to scrutiny.
-Students will develop a sound understanding of the main conceptualisations of animal ethics and animal welfare, and will gain the skills needed to rigorously assess the latter.
-They will explore the interests and responsibilities toward animals of diverse stakeholder groups, and will develop an understanding of important associated legislation and policies that affect animals internationally.
-Advice will also be provided about careers within governmental and non-governmental organisations, those involved with the management of animals in various settings, the veterinary sector, and others.
+Students will develop a sound understanding of the main conceptualisations of animal welfare and ethics, and will gain skills to rigorously assess the latter.
+They will explore the interests and responsibilities toward animals of diverse stakeholder groups, and will develop an understanding of important associated legislation and policies that affect animals internationally and in key world regions.
+Guidance will also be provided about careers within the animal welfare sector, and about academic and popular communication modalities.

 |Animal Welfare Issues I||20|

-This module explores some of the most important animal welfare issues internationally.
-Issues such as intensive farming of chickens and pigs are explored, as well as the welfare impacts experienced by high-producing animals such as modern dairy cows.
-Their transportation by land, sea and air are considered, as is their slaughter by both conventional and religious methods.
-The tensions between religious slaughter and animal welfare are explored, as are other forms of animal killing, including mass depopulation in disease outbreaks, hunting and other killing of free-ranging animals, and euthanasia.
-We also explore the use of animals and alternatives within scientific research, pharmaceutical and product testing, and life and health sciences education, and cutting-edge research and production methods such as genetic modification, cloning and embryo transfer.
+This module explores some of the most important animal welfare issues internationally, such as the intensive farming of chickens, pigs, and other species, and the welfare impacts experienced by high-producing animals such as modern dairy cows.
+Their transportation by land, sea and air are considered.
+We also explore the use of animals and alternatives within scientific research, pharmaceutical and product testing, and life and health sciences education, and as well as 3Rs alternatives strategies.
 The interests of various stakeholder groups are explored, as are the application of utilitarian and deontological methods to the formulation of relevant social policy.
-Mechanisms for implementing such policies are reviewed, including quality assurance schemes, legislation and Codes of Conduct.

 |Animal Welfare Issues II||20|

 This module explores a range of interesting and, in some cases, very controversial, animal welfare issues.
 Animals are pervasive throughout our societies as companions, where they may be much-loved.
 And yet, their welfare is often poorer than we realise.
-This module explores a range of associated issues, and will equip students to provide advice aimed at rectifying the most common behavioural problems seen in domesticated animals.
-Students will also learn about the links between animal abuse and violence toward people, and will explore the role of forensics in shedding light on animal abuse cases.
+Students will also learn about animal neglect and abuse and the links between animal abuse and violence toward people.
 Students will also learn about the animal welfare concerns associated with the use of animals in zoos, exhibitions, circuses, competitions, fights, and other forms of entertainment, including hunting, angling and whaling.
 Finally, they will explore key global issues affecting animals, including climate change and biodiversity loss, and will also explore the adverse environmental impacts of the livestock sector, and strategies for mitigating those impacts.

-The module is designed to ensure that students have a comprehensive knowledge of the research methods that are available coupled with an appreciation of current concerns associated with methodological approaches and research innovation in their area of specialist interest in animal welfare.
+This module is designed to ensure that students have a comprehensive knowledge of available research methods, coupled with an appreciation of current concerns associated with methodological approaches and research innovation within the fields of animal welfare and behaviour.
 The aim is to enable students to make an informed choice about the methodology and approach most suitable for their project.
 As the module progresses students will develop an understanding of a range of data collection and data analysis techniques and will consider the relationship between ethics and research.
 Being able to execute an effective piece of research is based in a robust research design which is informed by knowledge about various approaches and an engagement with previous research.
 Research design is a key element of the module.
 Transferable skills associated with engaging with, synthesising and offering a critique of information as well as communicating research effectively are essential to this module.

-This module provides students with the opportunity to undertake in-depth, independent study in a topic of interest related to Animal Welfare Science, Ethics and Law.
+This module provides students with the opportunity to undertake in-depth, independent study in a topic of interest related to Animal Welfare, Behaviour, Ethics and Law.
 Apart from gaining considerable expertise in the chosen topic, students will develop and demonstrate skills in the conception and design of such a research project.
 Research may involve non-invasive empirical research on human or animal subjects following ethical approval, or may be based entirely on academic literature and appropriate other resources.
 Students will develop and demonstrate expertise in the systematic analysis of complex and potentially controversial issues, and in written communication in a format and style appropriate for publication within an academic journal.
 Students will receive guidance during the development of their project proposals, and the formulation of their dissertations.
+This is an Extended Independent Study module.

 Please note the modules listed are correct at the time of publishing, for full-time students entering the programme in Year 1.
 Optional modules are listed where applicable.
 Please note the University cannot guarantee the availability of all modules listed and modules may be subject to change.
 For further information please refer to the terms and conditions at www.winchester.ac.uk/termsandconditions.